 Here’s a worthwhile addition to the Hall of Fame that may just come in handy these days as well.
 In Stambovsky v.
-Ackley, New York’s Appellate Division held in 1991 that a homebuyer could try to get out of a $650,000 sale contract based on his argument that he learned only after signing that the house was haunted by poltergeists.
+Ackley (1991), New York’s Appellate Division held that a homebuyer could try to get out of a $650,000 sale contract based on his argument that he learned only after signing that the house was haunted by poltergeists.

 It would be nice to think that homebuyers in trouble would get some mileage out of precedent like this, but you know it will end up benefiting somebody on Wall Street.
 “Come to find out, Lehman Brothers was built right on top of an ancient Indian burial ground.
 We had no idea.”